-When you start a business, it might fail.
+When you start a business, it might fail – don’t worry about it – that’s how to have a business mindset.
 You might have to create 10 businesses before one will be successful.
 We make our luck with the decisions we make and the actions we take.
 Plain and simple.

 6. Give.
 Give.
 Give.

 I have tips and resources that I want to share, and I don’t want to wait for a publishing platform to give me permission.
 Nobody told us we had to wait to do anything – we could just put our ideas out there, which was really a huge game changer.

 I have always found that over sharing pays off in readership.
 Hence, I don’t save my best tips for myself, but I share them on all our social media platforms.